 Newburyport High School credits for graduation are obtained by having attended NHS for at least one semester.
 All courses at Newburyport High School are semester courses that normally yield a total of 2.5 graduation credits.
 Credit values for individual courses are contained in the description presented in the current Program of Studies and are granted to students upon successful completion of a given course of study.
-To graduate from NHS, students must accumulate 110 credits, pass all of the required courses of study, pass the state mandated MCAS tests, and have attended NHS for at least one semester.
+To graduate from NHS, students must accumulate 110 credits, pass all of the required courses of study, achieve competency determination "CD" (see below 3.2), and have attended NHS for at least one semester.

-The subject areas and credit quantities required of all students are as follows: English 4 years 20 credits History 4 years 20 credits Mathematics 3 years 15 credits Science 3 years 15 credits World Language 2 years 10 credits Physical Education 4 semesters 10 credits Visual and Performing Arts 2 semesters 5 credits 95 credits
+The subject areas and credit quantities required of students are as follows:

+English 4 years 20 credits

+History 4 years 20 credits

+Mathematics 3 years 15 credits

+Science 3 years 15 credits

+World Language 2 years 10 credits

+Physical Education 4 semesters 10 credits

+Visual and Performing Arts 2 semesters 5 credits

+95 credits